agilestacks/stack-ml-eks/README.md

 To install Hub CLI tool on your workstation please follow the steps documented [here](https://superhub.io)

-1. Create an EKS cluster
+1. Create an EKS cluster with a default name `happy-cluster`:

 ```bash
 $ eksctl create cluster -f etc/eks-cluster.yaml
 ```

-Or create cluster with a different name
+Or create a cluster with a custom name:

 ```bash
 $ export STACK_NAME="better-name-for-my-cluster"